Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/data_movement.md

            // Non-blocking CPU-FPGA overlap using events

            // Calculate size by needed by CPU for processing next document score needed += size;

-	   //Check if flgas processed by FPGA is greater than needed by CPU.
+           // Check if flgas processed by FPGA is greater than needed by CPU.
 Else, block CPU
-           //Update the number of available words and sub-buffer count(iter)
+           // Update the number of available words and sub-buffer count(iter)

              if (needed > available)
 	      {